ethereum/ethereum-org/views/content/crowdsale.md

 #### What if the crowdsale overshoots its target?

-In our code, only two things can happen: either the crowdsale reaches it's target or it doesn't.
+In our code, only two things can happen: either the crowdsale reaches its target or it doesn't.
 Since the token amount is limited, it means that once the goal has been reached no one else can contribute.
 But the history of crowdfunding is full of projects that overshoot their goals in much less time than predicted or that raised many times over the required amount.

 #### Unlimited crowdsale

 So we are going to modify our project slighlty so that instead of sending a limited set of tokens, the project actually creates a new token out of thin air whenever someone sends them ether.
-First of all, we need to create a (Mintable token)[http://localhost:3000/token#central-mint].
+First of all, we need to create a [Mintable token](./token#central-mint).

-Then modify the crowdsale to rename all mentions of **transfer** into **mintToken**:
+Then modify the crowdsale to rename all mentions of **transfer** to **mintToken**: